bseddon/xml/README.md

 ## About the project

 PHP includes the DOM and SimpleXML features to read and manipulate XML documents.
-But it does not provide a mechanism to parse schema documents and build a respository of type information.
+But it does not provide a mechanism to parse schema documents and build a respository of type information from XML schema documents (.xsd).
 This project provides a light-weight means to parse  schema files and make the type information in them available to an application.

+Type information can be exported to and imported from JSON files to improve performance when schema documents are used regularly.

 This project is not a full implementation of the XML Schema specification supporting all the particles and components defined in the XML Schema specification.
-Instead it generates a list of the elements, attributes and types defined by one or more schemas that can be accessed as collection of indexed arrays.
+Instead it generates a list of the elements, attributes and types defined by one or more schemas.
+These lists can then be accessed as collection of indexed arrays.

+### Motivation

+This project is standalone but is part of the XBRL project.
+XBRL makes extensive use of XML Schema documents to define the elements, attributes and types used in its taxonomies.
+Validation of these taxonomies cannot take place without reference to the element, attribute and type information defined in the XML schema documents.

 ## License